tylerbeckb/CSV-To-JSON-Pipeline/README.md

-# CSV Data Sorter to JSON
+# CSV Data Filter to JSON

 Takes data from a CSV file and writes the data to a JSON file that meets the conditions